mareekkk/FalconPM/README.md

 FalconPM is an **open-source automation framework and plugin manager** for [rAthena](https://rathena.org).
 It provides a **unified way to build, load, and manage plugins** inside your server.

+FalconPM is an open-source automation framework for the rAthena emulator.

+- ⚡ Modular plugin system (auto-pots, auto-combat, auto-support)
+- 🎮 Unified NPC manager for players
+- 🔧 Stable API for developers
+- 📜 Free under GPLv3

 ## ✨ Features
 - **Plugin Manager Core** (`falconpm.c`)
   - Registers plugins dynamically (`/plugins/` folder).